mingrobb/ShoppingCartApp/README.md

 ## This shopping cart app is using node.js as a server environment, express.js as a web framework, sqlite3 as a database management.

+## Usage: open terminal or cmd, cd(Mac or Linux) or dir(Window) into the app directory, type npm start

 ## Features:

 #### -User Authentication (username,password)